 The latest in a series of predictable Q&A about setting up a home recording studio, the question is typical and the answer, if short, points to a solution that will require 1,000 bucks or more.

 Q: I am in the process of getting involved with making my own music.
 I am interested in making Dance music, preferrably House, Trance and remixes.
 As of now, I am using Reason 3.0 and Sony Acid Pro but I would like to know what else I would need to build home recording studio, such as other software and hardware.
 Other tips would be greatly appreciated.

 To specifically address this person's question, I would recommend that he/she get some more virtual instruments for their computer.
-He says he has Propellerhead Reason Software (Mac and Windows) (a synthesizer program for computer) and Sony ACID Pro 7 (a looping program with general audio capability as well).
+He says he has Propellerhead Reason Software (Mac and Windows) (a synthesizer program for computer) and Magix ACID Pro (a looping program with general audio capability as well).

 If you don’t have a mic, you can get a computer mic for $4-$5.
 The recording software is free (Audacity).
 And that’s all you need to get started.
 You can even do quite a lot with this equipment with a little skill and guidance, though I would stop short of saying you can produce much in the way of professional quality audio at this price point.

 So what is the minimum amount of money you'd have to spend to actually start producing pro quality audio?
 I’d say $59.
 Yes, you heard correctly.
 Just moving from a $5.00 mic to, this USB mic: Samson Q2U, will allow you to record and produce audio quality that I would call “minimum professional level."

 I go into much more detail on what gear to buy in my mini-course "How To Create a Home Recording Studio."
 It will walk you thorough gear to buy at 4 different budget levels.